dmunozv04/dmunozv04/README.md

 <!--
 - ⚡ Fun fact: Hi there, you shouldn't be seeing this -->
-- 🔭 I’m currently working on iSponsorblockTV
+- 🔭 I’m currently working part-time @ficodes as a full-stack developer / DevOps Engineer
-- 🌱 I’m currently learning Python
+- 🏝️ On my spare time, I work on iSponsorBlockTV
-- 👯 I’m looking to collaborate on Python projects
+- 🌱 I’m currently learning Python, Kubernetes, Helm
-- 💬 Ask me about sponsorblock or instagram stuff
+- 💬 Ask me about sponsorblock
 - 📫 How to reach me: Github issues
 - 😄 Pronouns: He/Him